 Welcome to Basingstoke Synchronised Skating Club (BSSC)

 We are a welcoming and friendly club that allows figure-skaters of all levels and ages to skate together.
-Basingstoke has had synchro teams for over 18 years, and has been one of the most successful synchronised skating clubs in Great Britain.
-We may be made up of three teams, but first and foremost we are ONE and we promote a great team spirit.
-Senior and more experienced skaters will spend time helping younger or newer members, or anyone that may need their help and support.
+Basingstoke has had synchro teams for over 20 years, and has been a successful synchronised skating club.
+We may be made up of several teams, but first and foremost we are ONE and we promote a great team spirit.
+More experienced skaters will spend time helping newer members, or anyone that may need their help and support.

 The first synchronized skating team was formed in 1956 in Michigan in the USA and the sport has been growing in popularity ever since.
 The ISU held the first Synchronized Skating World Championships in 2000 in Minneapolis, USA.